christophevg/christophe.vg/makes/_posts/2024-03-14-Resin-in-Wood-Coasters.markdown

 ## Day 1: Engraving the Design

-I've said it before and I'll say it again: "<a href="https://www.action.com/nl-be/" target="_blank">Action</a> is a maker's wet dream when it comes to scoring raw materials." 😇 So some time ago I found some nice wooden coasters, just waiting to be transformed in something more.
+I've said it before and I'll say it again: "<a href="https://www.action.com/nl-be/" target="_blank">Action</a> is a maker's wet dream when it comes to scoring raw materials." 😇 So some time ago I found some nice {% include google search="acasia wood coasters" %}, just waiting to be transformed in something _more_.

 {% include image name="resin-in-wood-coasters/step-1" title="step 1" kind="png"%}

-The design I went for was {% include google search="monograms" %}.
-Starting from a bitmap image I found online, I traced it to a vector-version to avoid pixel-artefacts.
+The design I went for was four variations of a {% include google image="yes" search="letter V monogram" %}.
+Starting from a bitmap image I found online, I traced it to a vector-version in Inkscape, to avoid pixel-artefacts.

+> In hindsight I should have replaced the letter "V" with a fresh one, although in the final result that little detail didn't strike me so much as a problem as now on screen.
+Yet time was an important factor 😓

 {% include image name="resin-in-wood-coasters/step-2" title="step 2" %}